jjmccollum/open-cbgm/README.md

 ## Usage

 When built, the open-cbgm library contains four executable scripts: compare\_witnesses, find\_relatives, optimize\_substemmata, and print\_graphs.
 The first two scripts correspond to modules with the same names in both versions of the INTF's Genealogical Queries tool.
 The third offers functionality that is offered only partially or not at all in the Genealogical Queries tool.
 The fourth generates graphs that can be displayed one variation unit at a time in the Genealogical Queries tool.
 We will provide usage examples and illustrations for each script in the subsections that follow.
+For these examples, we assume that you have copied all four executables from their locations in the build directory to the main open-cbgm directory; you can do this by hand or on the command-line via the `cp` command.
+The example commands appear as they would be entered on Linux and MacOS; for Windows, add the `.exe` suffix to the executable.

 All of these scripts take the input collation XML file as a required command-line argument, and they all accept the following optional arguments related to processing it:
 - `-t` or `--threshold`, which will set a threshold of minimum extant passages for witnesses to be included from the collation.
 For example, the argument `-t 100` will filter out any witnesses extant in fewer than 100 passages.